-- On Page 26 we briefly encountered exponentiation. - For example, $3^2 = 3 \times 3$. - In the expression 3^2 , 3 is called the base and 2 is called the power or exponent. - There are various rules that allow us to simplify operations involving powers.
+- On Page 25 we briefly encountered exponentiation. - For example, $3^2 = 3 \times 3$. - In the expression 3^2 , 3 is called the base and 2 is called the power, exponent, or index. - There are various rules that allow us to simplify operations involving powers.
 You must be familiar with these rules.